What is "use strict" in Javascript and its importance

 Good news for those who use

-, because they use the strict mode by defautl.
+module exports and imports, because they use the strict mode by defautl.
 Moreover, class definitions will also use the strict mode.

 If you are interested in more details about "use strict", I recommend you to watch this video